ton-community/ton-docs/docs/develop/howto/pow-givers.md

 > Note that at the current moment all large givers are depleted.

-The first ten smart contracts enable a user willing to obtain a small amount of Toncoins to obtain some without spending too much computing power (typically, several minutes of work on a home computer should suffice).
-The remaining smart contracts are for obtaining larger amounts of Toncoins required for running a validator in the network; typically, a day of work on a dedicated server powerful enough to run a validator should suffice to obtain the necessary amount.
+The first ten smart contracts enable a user willing to obtain a small amount of Toncoin to obtain some without spending too much computing power (typically, several minutes of work on a home computer should suffice).
+The remaining smart contracts are for obtaining larger amounts of Toncoin required for running a validator in the network; typically, a day of work on a dedicated server powerful enough to run a validator should suffice to obtain the necessary amount.

 > Note that at the moment, due to a large number of miners, large resources are required for mining small givers.

-You should randomly choose one of these "proof-of-work giver" smart contracts (from one of these two lists depending on your purpose) and obtain Toncoins from this smart contract by a procedure similar to mining.
+You should randomly choose one of these "proof-of-work giver" smart contracts (from one of these two lists depending on your purpose) and obtain Toncoin from this smart contract by a procedure similar to mining.
 Essentially, you have to present an external message containing the proof of work and the address of your wallet to the chosen "proof-of-work giver" smart contract, and then the necessary amount will be sent to you.

 ## 2. The mining process